dittach/loopback-connector-riak/README.md

 This adapter makes heavy use of Yokozuna, the Solr-backed search features of Riak 2.
 It probably won't work with Riak 1.x at all.

+Yokozuna support means that you get crazy fast full-text searches that scale and shard transparently across your Riak nodes.

+## Requirements

+* Riak 2.x with Riak Search 2.0 enabled
+* Node.js v0.12+
+* Relational queries aren't in your technical requirements.
+Use a relational database.
+If so, Loopback supports multiple datasources, so maybe mix and match?

 ## Customizing Riak configuration

 The Riak connector can be configured much like any other Loopback connector using the datasources JSON files.